bloominstituteoftechnology/ios-sprint-challenge-favorite-artists/README.md

     - Their biography.
     - The year that they formed. **This must be a primitive.**
 2. A category called `NSJSONSerialization`.
 In this category add:
-    - An initializer to intialize your model object from a dictionary.
+    - An initializer to create your model object from a dictionary.

         `- (void)initWithDictionary:(NSDictionary *)`